webtempest/meteor-boilerplate/README.md

 There are files dotted around in certain folders to help you get started.
 Mostly you can just keep them there and use them as a reference.
 Though you'll probably want to change `/both/routes`.

 ## Decisions

-### Iron Router vs Flow Router

-I use Iron Router because I like Meteoric, which needs Iron Router.
-You can switch for Flow Router if you aren't using Meteoric though.

 ### Folder/files